How to Prepare for an Interview (Without Burning Out)

 - I prepared questions to ask the interviewer

-- I understand how this role fits into employment onboarding
+- I understand how this role fits into the team and its goals

 - I planned logistics (time, place, connection, clothes)